-Chris Kirwan enters his sixth season as an assistant coach for the women's soccer team.
+Chris Kirwan enters his seventh season as an assistant coach for the women's soccer team.
 During practices and games, Coach Kirwan specifically works with the squads goalkeepers.

-In all five seasons that Coach Kirwan has been on the sidelines, the Blue and Gold have qualified for the MASCAC Tournament semifinals with four appearances in the title game.
+In all six seasons that Coach Kirwan has been on the sidelines, the Blue and Gold have qualified for the MASCAC Tournament semifinals with five appearances in the title game.

-Over the past two seasons, Kirwan has led the Blue and Gold to the lowest goals against average in the conference, as the team marked a 0.77 goals against average in 2015, and a 0.88 average in 2014.
-Most recently in 2015, the Lancers only permitted 15 goals to pass through the pipes in 19 games en-route to the MASCAC Regular Season title and the MASCAC Tournament championship.
+In recent years, Kirwan has led the Blue and Gold to the lowest goals against average in the conference, as the team marked a 0.77 goals against average in 2015, and a 0.88 average in 2014.
+In 2015, the Lancers only permitted 15 goals to pass through the pipes in 19 games en-route to the MASCAC Regular Season title and the MASCAC Tournament championship.

 In his first campaign as an assistant coach, Kirwan helped the Lancers lead the MASCAC in goals against average (0.77) and goals allowed (17) as Worcester State claimed a share of the regular season conference title and captured their first-ever ECAC Division III New England Tournament crown.

 Coach Kirwan played three years of varsity soccer at St. Peter-Marian in Worcester, MA.
 During his senior year, he captained the team to their first district appearance in four years and earned both Central Mass and T&G All-Star awards.

 He continued his playing career at nearby Becker College where he was captain both years he played.
 While at Becker, he earned North Atlantic Conference honors, ECAC honors, and was voted team MVP.